 In 1993-4, the Aeschlimans spent a year in Provence so their children could learn French; then the family moved to Lausanne, Switzerland, where they opened Erasmus Institute, a residential-college program.
 During the four summers between 1990 and 1994, Mrs. Aeschliman started and ran a bilingual, ecumenical Christian, environmental summer program - Young Pilgrims in Switzerland, then in France.

 In 1996, Mrs. Aeschliman took over leadership of the TASIS Schools as Executive Director.
 Then in 2005, as the Fleming family completed the donation of all the TASIS Schools and campuses to the TASIS Foundation, a Swiss non-profit educational foundation, Mrs. Aeschliman became Chairman of the newly-established Board of Directors, as well as Vice Chairman of the Foundation.
-She serves on the Board of Directors of TASIS England as well.
+She served on the Board of Directors of TASIS England as well.

 In addition to founding Tuscan Classical Academy for architects and painters in 2004, Mrs. Aeschliman's keen interest and expertise in architecture has aided her in helping to conceive, along with Master Architect David Mayernik, and execute, building-by-building, the realization of the TASIS Global Village Master Plan.

 Living such a full, varied, and rich life has given Mrs. Aeschliman plenty of challenges, and has equipped her well for the large responsibility of guiding the TASIS Organization in the 21st century.
 She and her husband are committed educators, eager to provide opportunities and to make a positive difference in the lives of young people and to maintain the high standards and commitment to excellence in education to which Mrs. Aeschliman's mother, Mrs. Fleming, and grandparents dedicated their lives.